Leonard Manning

-Leonard William Manning (15 August 1975 – 24 July 2000) was a private in the Royal New Zealand Infantry Regiment, who was deployed as a United Nations peacekeeper to United Nations Administered East Timor, now the country of Timor-Leste, as apart of the United Nations Transitional Administration in East Timor.
+Leonard William Manning (15 August 1975 – 24 July 2000) was a private in the Royal New Zealand Infantry Regiment, who was deployed as a United Nations peacekeeper to United Nations Administered East Timor, now the country of Timor-Leste, as a part of the United Nations Transitional Administration in East Timor.
 In July 2000 he was ambushed near Suai and killed.

 Leonard Manning was the first of five UN peacekeeper killed in East Timor, and was the first New Zealander killed in combat since the death of Pvt.
 Kenneth Horomai Harding on 24 June 1971, in Operation Ivanhoe during the Vietnam War.

 Personal life

 Leonard William Manning was born on 15 August 1975 to Charlie and Linda Manning in Ngāruawāhia, New Zealand.
 He would grow up in Waeranga, Waikato District.

 Manning joined the New Zealand Defence Force in 1994, and on 21 July 1997 joined the Bravo Company of the Royal New Zealand Infantry Regiment's 2nd/1st Battalion.
 He deployed to East Timor in late October 1999.

 While in East Timor, Manning gained interest in the Tetum language, regularly meeting with interpreters to improve his Tetum, and helping East Timorese children improve their English.
 Manning was well liked and popular with the local East Timorese population.